rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 10.128.2.58 - - [10/Apr/2021:15:18:29 +0000] "HEAD / HTTP/1.1" 200 0 "-" "curl/7.69.1" "-"
 ```

-The source IP where the curl was originated is THE SAME!
-Wonderful, isn't?
+The source IP where the curl originated is THE SAME!
+Wonderful, isn't it?

 * Finally check with the subctl with the connections are working properly: